 Alternative to Violence Project.

-Bar-Tal, D. 2002.
-The Elusive nature of peace education.
-In G. Salomon & B. Nevo.
-(Eds.), Peace Education: The concept, principals and practices around the worl,.
-27-36.
-Mahwah, N.J.: Larry Erlbaum Publishers.

 Biton, Y. & Salomon, G. 2006.
 Peace in the eyes of Israeli and Palestinian youths: effects of collective narratives and peace education programme.
 Journal of Peace Research 43(2):167-180.

 Burton, P. 2008.
 Dealing with school violence in South Africa.
 CJCP Issue paper No. 4.
 Cape Town: Centre for Justice and Crime Prevention